 Two of the complications Blancpain is famous for are the Flying Tourbillon and the Carrousel Volant Un Minute:

-Those are mesmerizing mechanisms to observe, both may have limited legibility for a wristwatch, but these two complications unveil the art of combining aesthetics and ultra precise technology in fine watchmaking.
+Those are mesmerizing mechanisms to observe, both may have limited “legitimacy” for a wristwatch, but these two complications unveil the art of combining aesthetics and ultra precise technology in fine watchmaking.

 Who could resist the crystal clear chimes of the repeater, which adds an audible sensual sensation to the visual and haptic impressions, specially when you realize how delicate the mechanism is, how much work went into producing the perfect parts and into fine adjustment.
 I’m afraid I may disappoint you a bit, though, since I was not able to record an audio file of the repeater, so we need to concentrate on the visual aspects…

-Here is a fully decorated movement that belongs to the Le Brassus line:
+Here is a fully decorated movement that belongs to the Le Brassus (now Villeret) line:

 This leads us to the artisan crafts Blancpain is famous for.
 The Métiers d’Art workshop realizes even the most challenging ideas, transferring scenes from mind to drawing to a piece of art applied in a fine timepiece.
-Whether you talk dial, case back, rotor or bridges, whether it is Cloisonné or Champlevé enamel, Shakudo or Damasquinée engraving, your imagination can run free…
+Whether you talk dial, case back, rotor or bridges, whether it is fine hand engraving, Cloisonné or Champlevé enamel, Shakudō or Damascening techniques, your imagination can run free…

 The grande finale of my visit had to be the watches of course.
 It was a unique opportunity to get up close with some very special timepieces, and although photos cannot transport the depth and real character, I tried nevertheless.

 You have probably already seen this one since I made a short report on it a few days ago: the iconic Blancpain 1735 Grande Complication, introduced 1999 and at the time the most complicated wristwatch in the world: